quambene/bogrep/README.md

 Bogrep assumes a configuration path at `~/.config/bogrep` in your home directory for storing the `settings.json`, `bookmarks.json`, and `cache` folder.
-This should for for most Linux derivatives.
+This should work for most Linux derivatives.
 Feel free to open an issue if you need support for macOS or Windows.